loressl/loressl/README.md

 - 🌱 I’m currently learning React, Next, React Native and Node.
 - 🇧🇷 Born in Salvador-BA
 - :woman_technologist: Junior Developer at [Compasso UOL](https://compassouol.com/)
-- :mortar_board: Graduating in Systems Analysis and Development from the Federal Institute of Bahia.
+- :mortar_board: Graduated in Systems Analysis and Development from the Federal Institute of Bahia.
 - 📫 You can reach here [Linkedin](https://www.linkedin.com/in/lorena-lima-78a9b752/)